AMPHIBIANS & REPTILES FAQs

 10. Who needs a snapping turtle permit?

 Anyone wishing to sell, barter, or trade snapping turtles or their parts needs to have a snapping turtle permit.
-These permits are $50 for residents per year and $100 for non-residents per year.
 This permit must be possessed at all times while hunting for turtles.
-You can obtain a permit application online
+You can obtain a

 11. Can I release my pet turtle into the wild?